averdin2/React_Pomodoro/README.md

 ## Purpose

-The purpose of this project is for me to create an introductory React Tutorial by building a simple project alongside explaining React concepts.
-This tutorial is in its early stages of development, so it has yet to be released.
+The purpose of this project is for me to recreate a project that I have made from another framework.
+I want to be able to understand different ways to implement code, as well as exercise good coding practices.

+This project was also a way for me to put my coding thought process into words with the hopes of sharing with others.
+See the journals folder of this repository to find my thoughts on building this project.

 ## Project Functional Requirements per Component: